theobald-software/theobald-software.github.io/content/_en/board-connector/server/start-server.md

 ![Services-Install](/img/content/xu/XU_Setup_3.png){:class="img-responsive"}

-The installation and removal of  the BOARD Connector Service is conducted using the `C:\Program Files\BOARD Connector\BCService.exe` application.
+The installation and removal of  the BOARD Connector Service is conducted using the `C:\Program Files\BOARDConnector\BCService.exe` application.
 BCService.exe is used via the Windows command line and supports the following commands:

 - /i - install Windows service